GoogleCloudPlatform/gcpdiag/README.md

-  -h, --help           show this help message and exit --auth-adc           Authenticate using Application Default Credentials --auth-key FILE      Authenticate using a service account private key file --project P          Project ID of project that should be inspected --billing-project P  Project used for billing/quota of API calls done by gcpdiag
+  -h, --help           show this help message and exit --auth-adc           Authenticate using Application Default Credentials --auth-key FILE      Authenticate using a service account private key file --auth-oauth         Authenticate using Oauth user authentication (default, except in Cloud Shell) --project P          Project ID of project to inspect --billing-project P  Project used for billing/quota of API calls done by gcpdiag
                        (default is the inspected project, requires 'serviceusage.services.use' permission) --show-skipped       Show skipped rules